crf8472/libarcsdec/README.md

 ## Current Limitations

-- Consider this pre-alpha quality
-- No production release yet - will be 1.0.0
+- No production release yet - will be 1.0.0.
-- API is not considered stable before 1.0.0 (may change any time in any way until then)
+- API is not considered stable before 1.0.0 (may change any time in any way until then).
 - The strategy to select a reader for a given input is rudimentary: just the first reader that passes the format tests is selected.
 So the reader appearing accepting codec/format X occurring first in the list "shadows" all subsequent